MichaelMueller/o365-ldap-proxy/README.md

 ## How it works
 o365-ldap-proxy starts a custom LDAP server.
 When doing the bind, the program actually uses Microsoft Graph API to check the user credentials.
-As a second tool the script azure_mirror.js uses the Graph API to retrieve all users of the Office 365 tenant and bringing them into a Generic LDAP Server schema.
+As a second tool the script azure_mirror.js uses the Graph API to retrieve all users of the Office 365 Azure Active Directory.
-When the callee conducts a search
+When the callee conducts a search on the o365-ldap-proxy server, this data will be used to reply with LDAP search results.

 ## Installation
  * Install NodeJS